An official website of the United States government

 200305-N-OA516-1088.jpg

 SCSTC fulfills a similar training mission for international partners who operate U.S. manufactured systems.
-This training enables our allies’ operational capability as well as fostering interoperability with U.S. forces.
+SCSTC International Programs Directorate is the Training Agent for PEO IWS 4.0.
+In this role, SCSTC is responsible to plan, manage and execute international acquisition training efforts starting with initial training and continuing through lifetime support.
+This training enables our Allies operational capability as well as foster interoperability with U.S. forces.

 SCSTC NEWS